 Global, complex rules for import and export of goods and services

-Rheinmetall takes this sensitive issue very seriously and adheres to the highest standards when it comes to export control.
-All Rheinmetall Group companies must comply with these high standards, as stipulated in numerous organizational and procedural instructions, such as in Rheinmetall Automotive’s Trade Compliance Guideline.
-On a regular basis, all employees involved in export control are thoroughly trained on issues relating to foreign trade laws and war weapons control laws, and reminded of their responsibility.
-Rheinmetall has also developed its own electronic training courses on this set of issues.
-This provides employees with easier access to significant and complex materials.
+Rheinmetall takes this sensitive issue very seriously and sets the highest standards in terms of export control.
+All companies of the Rheinmetall Group must comply with these high standards, which are governed by numerous directives and instructions.
+At regular intervals, all employees involved in export control are thoroughly trained and made aware of their responsibilities.
+Rheinmetall has also developed its own e-learning programs for this topic.
+This provides employees with easier access to the significant and complex materials.

-The Legal department at the Group holding company in Düsseldorf coordinates export control.
-It clarifies general legal questions, maintains contact at primary level to the government agencies involved, and ensures that our high standards are met in all affected companies of the Rheinmetall Group.
+The Corporate Legal Division of the Group Holding in Düsseldorf coordinates export control.
+It follows the development of legislation, clarifies general legal questions, maintains contact with the ministries and authorities involved and ensures that our high standards are met in all affected companies of the Rheinmetall Group.

-While 160 countries have joined the World Trade Organization (WTO), which generate more than 90% of the world’s trade volume, not everything runs smoothly in global trade.
-This is because while WTO members must remove trade barriers, other trade obstacles arise such as technical standards and special certificates that countries use in attempt to protect their domestic industry from too much international competition.
-Apart from the nearly unlimited domestic market in the EU, there are other free trade zones with their own rules outside Europe, such as in North and Central America (NAFTA), South America (Mercosur) and Asia (Asean).
-There are also bilateral or multinational agreements among countries that must be observed.
+In the meantime, 164 countries have joined the World Trade Organization (WTO), accounting for more than 98 percent of the world trade volume.
+This is because while WTO members must remove trade barriers, other trade obstacles arise such as technical standards and special certificates that could protect the domestic industry from international competition.
+Apart from the nearly unlimited domestic market in the EU, there are other free trade areas outside Europe, each with its own rules: North and Central America (NAFTA), South America (Mercosur) or Asia (ASEAN).
+In addition, there are other bilateral or multinational agreements between various countries to be considered.

 The key element in the area of customs and trade is goods classification.
-The number one rule is: There is only one customs tariff number for each product.
-This number (which can be obtained if needed from the customs authorities using a “binding customs tariff request”) indicates what can and cannot be done with the respective product.
+The number one rule for this is: There is only one customs tariff number for each product.
+This number (which can be obtained if required from the customs authorities using a “binding customs tariff request”) indicates what is to be done or omitted with the respective product.
 This ranges from customs duties to export restrictions to environmental requirements.

 All companies dealing with war weapons are subject to comprehensive monitoring provisions.
 Each movement of war weapons, without exception, must be documented in the “War Weapons Book.”
 These War Weapons Books must be submitted to the supervisory authority, the Federal Office of Economics and Export Control (BAFA), on a half-yearly basis.

 In addition to the inspections under the German Weapons of War Control Act, there are also foreign trade audits by the customs authorities.
-Every three years, all Rheinmetall Group companies are visited.
-The audits check whether exports followed the applicable provisions of foreign trade laws.
-In some Group companies the inspections last several months.
+Every three years, all Rheinmetall Group companies are audited to determine whether exports have been made in accordance with the applicable provisions of foreign trade laws.
+In some Group companies, audits even take several months.
 The standard applied by the customs authorities is extremely high.